mataroa-blog/mataroa/README.md

 * `mail_exports`: emails users of their blog exports.
 * `populate_dev_data`: populate database with sample development data.

-They are triggered using the standard `manage.py` Django way:
+They are triggered using the standard `manage.py` Django way; eg:

 ```sh
 python manage.py enqueue_notifications